 Direction

-You cross the Main again and walk along the Mainlände, a recreational area on the river, in the direction of Mauritiusplatz.
+You cross the Main again and walk along the Mainlände, a recreational area by the river, towards Mauritiusplatz.

-We walk through Wehrweg past a charming ensemble of houses, including the hipped-roofed house of a 19th century merchant at Fährweg 3 and the two-storey half-timbered house from 1747 at Fährweg 14.
+You walk along Wehrweg past a charming ensemble of houses, including the 19th century merchant's hipped roof house at Fährweg 3 and the two-storey half-timbered house from 1747 at Fährweg 14.
 We follow Wehrweg to Mauritiusplatz.

 The Mauritius Church with Romanesque and Gothic elements was built around 1300 as the parish church of the village.
-No area of Winterhausen has been exposed to such great changes in its history as its old centre around Mauritiusplatz.
-Situated directly on the Main River, flanked by the parish church, rectory and schoolhouse, and unprotected as an episcopal property outside the town walls, it was particularly exposed to flooding and was abandoned in 1463.
-The parish rights were transferred to St. Nicholas Chapel, but the bells remained in the tower of St. Maurice's Church until 1737.
+No other area of Winterhausen has undergone as many changes in its history as the old town centre around Mauritiusplatz.
+Situated directly on the River Main, flanked by the parish church, rectory and schoolhouse, and as an episcopal property unprotected outside the town walls, it was particularly exposed to flooding and was abandoned in 1463.
+The parish rights were transferred to St Nicholas' Chapel, but the bells remained in the tower of St Mauritius' Church until 1737.

-At the turn of the 19th and 20th centuries, the former nave was converted into a single-storey, plastered residential building with a mansard crippled hipped roof.
+At the turn of the 19th and 20th centuries, the former nave was converted into a single-storey, plastered residential building with a mansard hipped roof.
 The vicarage became an inn; the name Zum Goldenen Löwen can still be found on the spacious new building.
-The former schoolhouse with stepped gable was built in 1493, but was abandoned in 1510 when the Kantorat was built near the town hall.
+The former schoolhouse with stepped gable was built in 1493, but was abandoned when the Kantorat was built next to the town hall in 1510.
 The former Mauritius Church is currently being renovated and converted into a residential and office building.

 Mauritiusplatz